crazycapivara/deckgl/README.md

 Layer Props
 -----------

-Layer properties are passed to the `add_*_layer` functions either via the `properties` argument as named list or as named parameters / keyword arguments via the `...` parameter.
-The names correspond to the properties of their JavaScript counterparts.
+Layer properties are passed to the `add_*_layer` functions either as named list by the `properties` argument or as named parameters / keyword arguments via the `...` parameter.
+The names correspond to the properties of the deck.gl counterparts.
 Therefore, please see the [deck.gl Layer Catalog](https://github.com/uber/deck.gl/tree/master/docs/layers#deckgl-layer-catalog-overview) to determine the available parameters for the used layer.
 You can also pass a props list and keyword arguments together.
 Identical properties are overwritten by the latter ones.

 [GridLayer](https://deck.gl/#/documentation/deckgl-api-reference/layers/grid-layer) Example: